HelloThereMatey/Bootleg_Macro/README.md

     - There is now also a more generic script for looking at correlations between any two assets.
 This is in the folder PairCorrelation.
 Use script 'TheCorellatooorrr_V2.py' in a similar way to the NetLiqudity script, with input parameters set in the Input excel file in that folder.
     - MacroBackend folder now contains all of the utility scripts for pulling price data and formatting matplotlib charts etc.
+V1.2:
+    - Added option to pull data for the Bank of Japan Balance sheet in USD and add to NLQ series.
+    - For this, BOJ bal. sheet data is pulled from from FRED (JPNASSETS, monthly data series) & JPYUSD FX data pulled from trading view.
+The two are   convolved to produce a BOJ bal. sheet series with daily frequency measured in USD.
+This is then added to NLQ.

 A more detailed usage guide can be found here in my twitter threads about the NLQ script: https://twitter.com/Tech_Pleb/status/1619542486208372737?s=20&t=lwqXKHnHwTkcF2V1RMnzBg